themperek/cocotb-test/README.md

 # Usage:

-- Install and use [conda](https://conda.io/miniconda.html) for python (can be installed in user/local folder).
+- Install and use [conda](https://conda.io/miniconda.html) for Python (can be installed in user/local folder).

 - Install development tools for conda (Windows only):
 ```bash